 Basically, the electronegativity of an atom is the measure of how strongly an atom can attract the electron towards its own side.

 So, in polar cases, due to differences in electronegativity values, the bonded electrons are not in between both the atoms due to which polarity occurs in the molecule.

 The dipole moment of a polar molecule comes out to be some positive value.
 Whereas the nonpolar molecules have the dipole moment value as 0 Debye.

 As in the case of SO3, the dipole moment of each S-O bond cancels out.

 SO3 is a nonpolar molecule because of the following factors:

 Electronegativity: However, there is a difference in electronegativities of Sulfur and Oxygen atom in the S-O bond in the SO3 molecule.
 But due to symmetrical shape, the electronegativity difference gets canceled out.

-Geometrical Shape: The geometrical shape of the SO3 is a trigonal planar where Sulfur is the center atom and oxygen atom surrounds sulfur atom at an angle of 120 degrees each.
+Geometrical Shape: The geometrical shape of the SO3 is a trigonal planar where Sulfur is the center atom and the oxygen atom surrounds the sulfur atom at an angle of 120 degrees each.

 Dipole moment: Due to the symmetrical shape of the bond and the trigonal planar shape of the molecule, the net dipole moment comes out as zero.
 However the dipole moment of the S-O bond is something, But the net dipole moment is 0 Debye.

 I hope, I cleared your all doubts regarding the polarity of SO3 (sulfur trioxide molecule).
 If you have any questions let me know in the comment section and I’ll get back to you as soon as possible.